 - Presents a better impression on your customers and employees

-Your Quick Guide to Online Learning
+Your Quick Guide to Employee Learning

 If you’re at the beginning of your hunt for employee training software, we want to make the process as straightforward as possible for you.
 With that in mind, let’s take a look at some key terms you’ll want to be familiar with as you sort through your options.
 Not all of these will be relevant based on your needs and the type of software you’re investigating, but having them in mind will aid your search and selection process.